Healthy Homes Assessment Awatoto

 Rental Property Home Assessments Awatoto

-The areas of rental property that are affected to Health Homes Standards.
-Healthy Homes Standard in Awatoto include each:
+Rental property areas affected with Health Homes Standards.
+Healthy Homes Standards in Awatoto include each:

 • Living Rooms